abchk1234/pdf2png/README.md

 About
 =======

-With pdf2png you have the opportunity to convert PDF to image with a single mouse click. pdf2png supports up to 4 different image extensions like PNG,JPEG,BMP and TIFF.
+With pdf2png you have the opportunity to convert PDF to image with a single mouse click. pdf2png supports up to 4 different image extensions like PNG, JPEG, BMP and TIFF.

 ##How To